 “So God created humankind.”
 Genesis 1:27 is a summary statement.
-The details of the creation of humankind is in Genesis 2.
+The details of the creation of humankind are in Genesis 2.
 The NET text note reads, “The Hebrew text has the article prefixed to the noun (הָאָדָם, haʾadam).
 The article does not distinguish man from woman here (“the man” as opposed to “the woman”), but rather indicates previous reference (see v.
 26, where the noun appears without the article).
 It has the same function as English ‘the aforementioned.’”

 “in his own image.”
 God both created and made humankind in His own image, in His likeness (Gen. 1:26, 27; 5:1; 9:6).
 There has been much discussion, and some disagreement, about what it means to be in the image of God, but a few things are certain.
 The immediately preceding context of Genesis 1 is God making the animals, which are not in the image of God.
 So being in the image of God involves things that are unique to mankind and different from the animals.

-Furthermore, being in the image of God is not something that we humans “have,” it is something that we humans “are.”
-We are in the image of God because of the unique way God made us as humans distinct from animals.
-Thus, our being in the image of God is having many of the same qualities that God has, and this would include things like the desire and self-awareness to love and be loved, the desire to be part of a family, a sense of what is moral or godly, the ability to think abstractly, the desire to create, the ability to communicate at a very advanced and abstract level, and the capacity to worship God.
+Furthermore, being in the image and likeness of God is not something that we humans “have,” it is something that we humans “are.”
+We are in the image and likeness of God because of the unique way God made us as humans distinct from animals.
+Thus, our being in the image and likeness of God is having many of the same qualities that God has, and this would include things like the desire and self-awareness to love and be loved, the desire to be part of a family, a sense of what is moral or godly, the ability to think abstractly, the desire to create, the ability to communicate at a very advanced and abstract level, and the capacity to worship God.
 God creating mankind in His image also expresses His intent that mankind would live forever together with him.

 It is often said that since God is spirit, man must be a spirit being too.
 This has led to various false teachings, one of which is that every person is an eternal being and therefore intrinsically has everlasting life and will spend eternity in heaven or in hell.
 But when the Bible says that mankind is made and created in the image of God, it is not saying that mankind is like God in every way, and one of the ways we seem to be clearly different from God is that we are not “spirit beings.”
 God made mankind from the dust and then breathed into him the breath of life, making man a living soul.
 There is not a word in the creation record about mankind being, or even having, God’s nature of Holy Spirit.
 In that respect, we humans are very different from angels, who were made as spirit beings (Heb.
 1:7 KJV, cp.
 NET, NIV2011, YLT).